Marceloasf/java-certification/src/ocp/chapter/eighteen/c18-notes.md

 > **Note:** The `execute()` method is considered a "fire-and-forget" method, as once it's submitted, the results are not directly available to the calling thread.

 But fortunately, we have the `submit()` methods on the ExecutorService interface too, which like `execute()`, can be used to complete tasks asynchronously.
-Unlike `execute()`, `submit()` returns a **Future** instance that can be used to determine wheter the task is complete.
+Unlike `execute()`, `submit()` returns a **Future** instance that can be used to determine whether the task is complete.
 It can also be used to return a generic result object after the task has been completed.

 > **Note:** Don't worry if you haven't seen Future or Callable before, we will discuss them shortly.